rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

 #### GatewayClass

 The `GatewayClass` defines a set of gateways with a common configuration and behavior.
 It represents the top-level configuration, specifying how gateways are instantiated and managed.
-This resource allows infrastructure providers to offer different classes of service, each tailored to specific networking needs.
+This resource allows infrastructure providers to offer different classes of service, each tailored to specific networking needs. _GatewayClass is an abstraction for Load Balancer_.
+Generally used are external and internal gateway classes.

 #### Gateway